Kai (Laura) Burrus( She/Her/Hers )

 At SF State Since: 1997

 Only available if referred by a Biology advisor.
-If you need a form signed, please leave it in the Biology office (HH 534) for my signature.
+If you need a form signed, please send it to email@example.com for my signature.
 Thanks!

 Developmental biology, cancer biology, neural tube patterning, cell signaling, generation of morphogen gradients, biochemistry of Wnt lipid modifications